 Uruguayans in Piriapolis don’t do food.
 Lunch today was a 10 inch diameter chicken schnitzel that looked and tasted like an empty hot water bottle.
 I don’t understand how the coffee can be so execrable when Brazil is just next door.
 Thank god for agua minerale.
 Like mata, which is the national drink, wine here is undrinkable and at times hard to tell from the beer.

-Cruising loudspeakers blaring advertisements, gorgeous women and shamelessly obese men.
+Cruising loudspeakers blaring advertisements, gorgeous women, some lovely wildlife and shamelessly obese men.